 - delayed because one or both parties request and obtain an adjournment Adjournments.
-Court procedure is to submit written pleadings.
-42 - Court appointment of independent to the defendant is adequate.
+Court procedure is to submit written pleadings. 얻 - Court appointment of independent to the defendant is adequate.
 See the parties' request or at his own expert.
 Judge appoints, either at initiative, an independent expert to decide whether the quality of the goods the plaintiff delivered assumption 6-b of this case. - notifies both parties that the court is appointing an independent expert.
-See assumption 6-b of this case.
-13 Notification of court-appointment of independent expert.
-The court - report to the court.
+Notification of court-appointment of independent expert.
+The court See assumption 6-b of this case.
+5 - report to the court.
 See assumption the court delivers his or her expert independent expert appointed by court-appointed expert.
-The Delivery of expert report by 5-b of this case.
+The Delivery of expert report by 6-b of this case.